-The Boston & Maine Railroad, originally known as the Fitchburg Railroad, had daily trains delivering passengers and goods through Greenville.
+The Boston & Maine Railroad had daily trains delivering passengers and goods through Greenville.
 The railroad served a quarry in Mason, but greatly depended on the textile mills in Greenville, so the mill closures during the 1930's took a toll on the rail line's future.
 Passenger service ceased on July 8, 1933 and freight service continued on a limited basis until 1972.

 The railroad built a trestle that was a landmark for the town for many years.
 It was often used as a reference point for directions, and could be found on stationary and business logos.
 Known as The Great Trestle statewide, it was 87 feet high and 611 feet long spanning across the Souhegan River.
+It was visible from every part of Greenville.
+The